 The Kingdom of God is at hand, the Kingdom that will enforce God’s will throughout the earth.
 Let each of us Christians repent of any area of our life in which we have not obeyed God, and turn now to receive the eternal life which God is offering to us through Jesus Christ.

-Perhaps we are going to have to revise our concept of what goes on after death.
-Certainly with dedicated disciples the program of redemption proceeds in full force until the desired perfection is attained to.
-And why shouldn't it?
+Perhaps we need to revise our concept of what goes on after death.
+Certainly with dedicated disciples, the program of redemption proceeds in full force until the desired perfection is attained to.
+And why shouldn’t it?
 How else is the Lamb going to have a perfect Bride?